All Episodes

 A lot of them are pointing to 1998 as the year of the beginning of the end.

-And of course, the American psychic Edgar Cayce, before he died, had predicted that in 1998 they were going to dig beneath the paws of the great Sphinx of Giza, uncover a secret chamber, the history of the lost city of Atlantis would be revealed, And that, too, would be a signal of the Second Coming.
+And of course, the American psychic Edgar Casey, before he died, had predicted that in 1998, they were going to dig beneath the paws of the great Sphinx of Giza, uncover a secret chamber, the history of the lost city of Atlantis would be revealed, and that too would be a signal of the second coming.

 Oh, what a perfect setup you have given me.